13 Oct Chopping Block: Q&A with Ritz-Carlton Lake Tahoe’s Stanley Miller

 During the summer I like to golf, in the fall I enjoy hunting and during the winter season my favorite day includes skiing on the mountain followed by a trip to the sauna at the spa.

-Chef Miller’s recipe for…
+Chef Miller’s Fried Cauliflower recipe

-Fried Cauliflower from the Ritz-Carlton, Lake Tahoe’s Manzanita Restaurant.
-Photo by Ryland Sweigard
+Fried Cauliflower from the Ritz-Carlton, Lake Tahoe’s Manzanita Restaurant, photo by Ryland Sweigard

 6 oz. cauliflower